Meeting and surpassing all audience expectations every day.

 They shouldn't be let off easy.

-They shouldn't be allowed to game the system, but we're gonna let it all happen anyway.
+They shouldn't be allowed to game the system, but we're going to let it all happen anyway.

 When you throw a butt in after all that, you are just canceling out everything that came before the butt.

-What he said was, I'm not gonna waste time playing the butt.
+What he said was, I'm not going to waste time playing the bike.

 What he said after the butt was, but at the same time, the vast majority of these individuals aren't looking for any trouble.